TVR-AelinTX/etn/index.md

 ## Add inhouse IC data to pdf generation <a name="task10"></a>

 ### 21/03/2022:
-The Ion Chromatography data was explored initially.
+The Ion Chromatography data was explored initially in [a jupyter notebook](https://github.com/TVR-AelinTX/traineeship/tree/main/data_exploration/IC).
 The program used to process and export the IC data, Chromeleon, is the same as for the UPLC.
 This way a similar workflow could be set up to get the data exported to the server and read in by Delphi.

 Some settings needed to be changed on the Chromeleon software to allow a one-click export by the user.
 Structure of the saved runs was also copied to that of the UPLC data, for inner consistency.

 ### 24/03/2022:
 A bash script was written to transfer the data exported to the backport in the server to a permanent place in the server.
 During transfer an '_ic' metatag is added to the filenames.

-Further preprocessing of the IC data was worked on in a jupyter notebook.
+Further preprocessing of the IC data was worked on in the jupyter notebook.

 ### 29/03/2022:

-The script for handling the IC data was incorporated into DELPHI and tested on the sandbox.
+The [script for handling the IC data](https://github.com/TVR-AelinTX/traineeship/blob/main/ion_chrom/ic_qc.py) was incorporated into DELPHI and tested on the sandbox.

 ### 07/04/2022: